bublinec/Pondbook/notes.md

 CREATE  ponds/:id/comments              POST

 - I will not preceed accoring to RESTful routing in this case, because I want to display comments form on the SHOW page

+## Middlewares

+- functions which are run before callbacks
+- we can add app.use(middleware) - to execute it on each route

+EX:
+We need to send current user to each template.
+The easy way to do it is a middleware used on each route (app.use())

+app.use - whatever function we provide inside will be run on each route